bugsnag/bugsnag-react-native/CONTRIBUTING.md

 ## Releasing

+### Preflight testing

+* Ensure the example app sends the correct error for each type on iOS and Android
+* Archive the iOS app and validate the bundle

+### Making a new release

 1. Update the version number in package.json, android/build.gradle, and the README documentation badge.
 2. Update the changelog with new features and fixes